MTG/miredu/README.md

 Installation
 ============

+OSX

+If you built the library yourself:
-1. Move the compiled library to your Vamp plug-in folder (you may have to create the Vamp folder is it doesn't exist yet): justin$ mv mir-edu.dylib /Library/Audio/Plug-Ins/Vamp/mir-edu.dylib
+1. Move the compiled library to your 'Vamp' plug-ins folder (you may have to create the Vamp folder is it doesn't exist yet): justin$ mv mir-edu.dylib /Library/Audio/Plug-Ins/Vamp/mir-edu.dylib

+If you're using the pre-compiled library:
+1. Move the pre-compiled library to your 'Vamp' plug-ins folder (you may have to create the Vamp folder is it doesn't exist yet): justin$ mv builds/osx/mir-edu.dylib /Library/Audio/Plug-Ins/Vamp/mir-edu.dylib

+Windows

+If you're using the pre-compiled library:
+1. Move the pre-compiled library to your 'Vamp Plugins' folder (you may have to create the Vamp folder is it doesn't exist yet):
+32 bit: C:\Program Files\Vamp Plugins\mir-edu.dll
+64 bit: C:\Program Files (x86)\Vamp Plugins\mir-edu.dll